jirka-m97/plant-phenotyping-pipeline/multispectral_workflow/README.md

    - All variables are created in the MATLAB base workspace (useful for debugging).
    - Chip coordinates are fixed by default but can be adjusted if the test chart position changes.
-   - The script segmentator_training.m includes an additional routine for retraining the automated segmentation model.
+   - The script segmentator_training.m (in `/multispectral_workflow/`) includes an additional routine for retraining the automated segmentation model.